EmanuelFromFlorence/ion-3D-Engine/README.md

 ```

-### Integrate With Your Project
+### Integrate With Your ThreeJS Project

-You can use your own custom ThreeJS scene and camera when creating an engine instance:
+You can use your own custom ThreeJS scene and camera when creating the engine instance:

 ```js
 /* Scene: */